bsn-si/figaro-cli/README.md

 ➜  ~ figaro-cli
 Usage: figaro-cli [options] [command]

-Tool for interact with figaro - manage requests & delivery
+A tool to interact with Figaro - manage requests & delivery

 Options:
   --json          Output all results as json